 This guide refers to AT&T telephones specifically designed to work with the system as system phones.
-These include the MLS-18D, MLS-12D, MLS-12, MLS-6, MLC-6, MDC 9000, and MDW 9000 telephones.
+These include the PARTNER-18D, PARTNER-18, PARTNER-6, MDC 9000, and MDW 9000 telephones.
+You also can use MLS-18D®, MLS-12D®, MLS-12®, and MLS-6® system phones, although they are not discussed in this guide.
+If you use MLS-model phones with the system, refer to the documentation that shipped with those phones for information specific to the MLS-model phones.

-System phones have several buttons in common: four line buttons, two intercom buttons, volume control buttons, and the [Feature], [Conf], [Transfer], and [Hold] buttons.
-Some models have four calling feature buttons (to access the Privacy, Last Number Redial, Recall, and Conference Drop features with the touch of one button) and eight Auto Dial buttons, on which frequently-used outside phone numbers or extension numbers can be stored.
+System phones have several buttons in common: four line buttons, two intercom buttons, volume control buttons, and the [Feature], [Conf], [Transfr], and [Hold] buttons.
+The PARTNER-18D and PARTNER-18 phones have four calling feature buttons (to access the Privacy, Last Number Redial, Recall, and Conference Drop features with the touch of one button) and eight Auto Dial buttons, on which frequently-used outside phone numbers or extension numbers can be stored.
+The PARTNER-18D phone has four buttons above the Auto Dial buttons; these four buttons are operational only on the PARTNER II and PARTNER Plus systems.

-The MLS-18D and the MLS12D phones have a display; users receive messages and prompts when making calls and changing system options.
+The PARTNER-18D also has a display; users receive messages and prompts when making calls and changing system options.
 (More information about the display is provided in Chapter 5.)
 Table 1-1 summarizes system phone features.